andrenespolon/react-frontend-monorepo-ak/README.md

 ## Project's structure

 As we said, this project is a monorepo, what manage many repositories.
-In the `/package` folder we have all the repository dependencies and apllications.
+In the `/package` folder we have all the repository dependencies, and in `/apps` main apllications.

 Let's see how its structure likes: